 Here’s what FAB comprises of,

-Features – What your product or survive can do
+Features – What your product or service can do

 Advantages – What problem does it solve